Home » Main Dish » Hibachi Chicken & Vegetables

 hibachi chicken and vegetables on a white plate with a small container of yum yum sauce on the side on a table.

 Steam a big bowl of white rice (my favorite is jasmine rice) ahead of time and ladle hibachi chicken and vegetables on top.
-And don’t forget to make a bowl of yum yum sauce ahead of time, too.
+Oh, and don’t forget the yum yum sauce for dipping!

 Since the griddle is still hot, you could easily stir fry up a batch of hibachi rice with a couple of beaten eggs, scallions, soy sauce, and butter.